Marijuana Possession Georgia: Is It a Misdemeanor or a Felony Crime?

 There are three tiers of penalties, and they are determined by the weight of these substances.
 Penalties get harsher with each gram or milliliter of marijuana extracts.
 If you are charged, a qualified lawyer will make sure you understand your options and assist you with your case.

-Expert Counsel for Marijuana Possession Georgia.
+Expert Counsel for Georgia Marijuana Laws.

 Get the facts on the law here.